Online Learning with Multiple Fairness Regularizers via Graph-Structured Feedback: A Model with Graph-Structured Bandit Feedback

-There are a number of algorithms available in the literature.
-Within the graph-structured feedback, \cite{mannor2011bandits} considered the ExpBan and ELP algorithms, out of which ELP allows for time-varying graph. \cite{alon2015online} devise bounds for three cases: strongly observable graphs, weakly observable graphs, and unobservable graphs.
-Starting with \cite{mannor2011bandits}, their performance has been analysed such that the bounds are parameterised by structural parameters of the graphs.
-See Table~\ref{graph-structured-overview} for an overview.
+There are several algorithms available in the literature for graph-structured feedback. \cite{mannor2011bandits} introduced the ExpBan and ELP algorithms, where ELP allows for time-varying graphs, as detailed in Algorithm~\ref{alg:pro:sce-3}.
+When the graph is disclosed only after the action is taken, the Exp3-SET algorithm suffices, with complete analysis provided in \cite{alon2015online}, which derives regret bounds for both observable and unobservable graphs.
+In the context of multiple fairness regularisers, we model the compatibility graph as a directed, informed, and non-stochastic variant, following \cite{alon2017nonstochastic}.

-In this setting, reward function $r^t$ in round $t$ can be an arbitrary function of the history of actions, thus $c^t,w^{(j,t)},P$ can be time-variant, unknown, and their explicit values will not be given after all rounds.
-The compatibility graph can be time-variant but disclosed in the beginning of each round.
-In round $t$, right after actions $a^{(i,t)}=1$ is decided, not only the reward associated with the action vertex $a^{i}$, i.e., $r^t\left(a^{(i,t)}=1;a^{(i^{\dag},t)}=0,i^{\dag}\in[I]\setminus\{i\}\right)$, but also the rewards associated with its out-neighbours $\outN(a^i)$ will be disclosed.
+In this setting, the reward function $r^t$ in round $t$ can be an arbitrary bounded function of the history of actions.
+The compatibility graph may be time-varying but is disclosed at the beginning of each round.
+Immediately after choosing action $a^t$, the reward associated with $a^t$ is revealed, as well as the rewards associated with other actions $a$ if $a^t\xrightarrow{t} a$.

-Let $q^{(i,t)}$ be the probability of observing the reward of action vertex $a^i$ in round $t$, $p^{(i,t)}$ be the probability of conducting action $a^i$ in round $t$ ($a^{(i,t)}=1$).
-In Algorithm~\ref{alg:pro:sce-2}, $p^{(i,t)}$ is the trade-off between weight $\phi^{(i,t)}$ and $\xi^{(i)}$, with an egalitarianism factor $\gamma^t$, where $\phi^{(i,t)}$ is the weight for each action vertex.
-The relevant weight of an action vertex increases (decreases) when a payoff is good (bad). $\xi^{(i)}$ in \eqref{equ:sce-2-xi} represent the desire to pick an action vertex uniformly from each clique among action vertices in $\mathcal{G}^t$.
-Then, we can update the importance sampling estimator $\hat{r}^{(i,t)}$ and the weight $\phi^{(i,t)}$ for $i\in[I]$, as in (\ref{equ:sce-2-rhat}-\ref{equ:sce-2-phi}).
+Let $\Delta(A)$ denote the probability simplex over the set of action vertices $A$.
+Let $q^{(i,t)}$ be the probability of observing the reward of action vertex $a^i$ in round $t$, and $p^{(i,t)}$ the probability of selecting $a^i$ in that round.
+In Algorithm~\ref{alg:pro:sce-3}, $p^{(i,t)}$ is determined as a trade-off between the weight $\omega^{(i,t)}$ and the exploration factor $\xi^{(i)}$, modulated by an egalitarianism factor $\gamma^t$.
+Here, $\omega^{(i,t)}$ represents the weight of each action vertex, which increases (decreases) when the associated payoff is favorable (unfavorable), while $\xi^{(i)}$ in \eqref{equ:sce-3-xi} represents the desire to select an action vertex uniformly from each clique of action vertices in $\mathcal{G}^t$.
+Using this setup, the importance sampling estimator $\hat{r}^{(i,t)}$ and the weight $\omega^{(i,t)}$ for each $i \in A$ can be updated as described in (\ref{equ:sce-3-rhat}--\ref{equ:sce-3-phi}).

-We can bound the actual regret with respect to the best single action in hindsight, with probability at least $1-\delta$ with respective to the user's internal randomisation.
-In in the interest of space, we present the results that are a special case of Theorem \ref{thm:graphical} below only in the Supplementary Material.